-If this resonates, before you go into a shame spiral, know that this is actually GREAT NEWS.
+If this hits home, before you go into a shame spiral, know that this is actually GREAT NEWS.
 Recognizing that the healing begins with YOU—EVEN IF HE’S THE ONE WHO CHEATED—means you no longer have to wait for someone else to do the work, in order for you to feel better.

 Editor’s note: Although this article uses male pronouns, the advice applies to all sexual orientations and gender identities.

 Finally, remember that every human and relationship is different.
 It is possible for a man to be faithful to you when he wasn’t faithful to prior partners.
 And sometimes he just needs to withdraw and go into his man cave (Men Are from Mars, Women Are from Venus reference!) in order to recharge.

 That said, if your gut repeatedly tells you something just isn’t right, don’t hesitate to do your lady detective work.
 You’ll either get to the bottom of your unresolved trust issues that have nothing to do with him, or you’ll discover the ugly truth you’d been fearing, and can poosh him away sooner rather than later.

 So, without further ado, here are the Nine Telltale Signs He’s Cheating:

 1) He keeps you separate from his female friends.
 I totally believe platonic relationships with the opposite sex are possible, but if your partner keeps female friends separate … why though?